-FINANCIAL HIGHLIGHTS - FISCAL YEAR 2022
+FINANCIAL HIGHLIGHTS - FISCAL YEAR 2023

-Total operating revenues were \$1.2 billion, an increase of \$141.3 million, or 14.0% compared to the previous fiscal year.
-The increase was primarily due to an increase in toll facilities revenue of \$129.9 million resulting from strong growth in commuter and tourist traffic as well as higher paying truck traffic.
-In addition, this growth, as well as continued implementation of all-electronic tolling throughout the System, resulted in an increase in toll administrative charges compared to the prior fiscal year.
-Steady traffic growth throughout the fiscal year has resulted in traffic and revenue ahead of forecasts.
+Total operating revenues were \$1.2 billion, an increase of \$26.0 million, or 2.3% compared to the previous fiscal year.
+The increase primarily relates to an increase in toll facilities revenue of \$21.1 million resulting from continued growth in commuter and tourist traffic and higher paying truck traffic.
+In August 2022, tolls were suspended due to Hurricane Ian reducing revenue by approximately \$24 million.
+Overall growth and continued implementation of all-electronic tolling throughout the System resulted in an increase in toll administrative charges and other income compared to the prior fiscal year.

-Total operating expenses decreased by 13.6%, as compared to the prior fiscal year.
-Operations and maintenance expense decreased slightly, due to a reduction in toll operating contracts resulting from the the final conversion of the Turnpike Mainline (SR 91) to all-electronic tolling.
-Renewal and replacement expense also decreased.
-The decrease was primarily a result of a decrease in activity due to several resurfacing projects being completed and timing of the System's new projects, which accounted for 55.6% of the total decrease in operating expenses.
-The System spent \$199.3 million in the fiscal year to maintain and preserve the infrastructure in connection with the Department's condition and maintenance programs.
-Additionally, the System has invested over \$590 million in capital assets as a part of the ongoing capital program, with a primary focus on increasing capacity and access to the System.
+Total operating expenses increased 1.8% compared to fiscal year 2022.
+Operations and maintenance expense increased 4.2% from a combination of increased traffic volumes and inflation.
+Similarly, renewal and replacement expense increased 2.8% due to the timing of new projects starting during the year.
+The System spent \$219.9 million in the fiscal year to maintain and preserve the infrastructure in connection with the Department's condition and maintenance programs.
+Additionally, the System invested over \$700 million in capital assets as a part of the ongoing capital program, with a primary focus on increasing capacity and access to the System.